kaushikMreddy293/FinFluent-DreamAI-Hackathon/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+##  Acknowledgments

-- Built with ❤️ using Streamlit and OpenAI
+- Built using Streamlit and OpenAI
 - Icons by [Font Awesome](https://fontawesome.com/)
 - Color scheme inspired by modern fintech applications